Best Life Insurance For Cigar Smokers & Nicotine Users

 While cigarette smoking has significantly decreased in the United States, cigar smoking has maintained fairly consistent levels of popularity over the years (over 5% of the population).
 Even if you do not smoke cigars daily and only smoke them on “certain occasions”, there are a lot of risks associated with smoking cigars and this is something life insurance companies take very seriously.

 Cigars have a number of ingredients that have been directly proven to cause cancer, they have even more tar (per gram) than cigarettes, and they also have a number of other components you are going to want to avoid.
-They can cause damage to your mouth, your throat, your lungs, and several other vital organs.
+They can cause damage to your mouth, throat, your lungs, and several other vital organs.
 But even if you are a cigar smoker, it does not mean you necessarily cannot get affordable life insurance.

 Many life insurance companies have a guideline for what constitutes being a regular smoker that takes place on a monthly basis, and a guideline for getting that label removed that takes place on a yearly basis.